Dogtor J.s Recommended

 Premium Special-Order Foods:

-These are "the Cadillacs" of the pet foods.
+These are "the Cadillacs" of the pet

-these are your guys.
+best, these are your guys.
 I would like to point out to the reader what I tell my clients.
 Think of what you spend in medication,

 supplements, and veterinary bills before you write these foods off as being "too expensive".
 The difference in a twenty pound